-PlaysLike: Configures the "plays like" distance feature, which shows adjusted distances to the green while playing golf (PlaysLike Distance Icons, page 25).
+PlaysLike: Enables the "plays like" distance feature while playing golf, which accounts for elevation changes on the course by showing the adjusted distance to the green (PlaysLike Distance Icons, page 25).

 Pool Size: Sets the pool length for pool swimming.